Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: If peeing is just peeing, that sounds very inefficient.

-DAR: Also sounds very selfish.
+DAR: It also sounds very selfish.

 PECK: Why waste it?
 It’s gonna go out of you anyway, just put it on ol’ Peck.
 Peck, Pleck.
 Peck, Pleck.

-PLECK: Please don't compare us like that.
+PLECK: Ugh, please don’t compare us like that.

 PLECK: I haven’t really thought about it that way